Procurement of Headstones and Markers and/or Presidential Memorial Certificates (64.202)

 Beneficiary Eligibility

 Any deceased veteran of wartime or peacetime service who was discharged under conditions other than dishonorable.
-Service after September 7, 1980 for enlisted personnel and October 16, 1981 for commissioned officers, must be for a minimum of 24 months or the period for which ordered or be completed under special circumstances; for example, death on active duty, or any active duty during the Persian Gulf War qualifies for this benefit.
+Service after September 7, 1980 for enlisted personnel and October 16, 1981 for commissioned officers, must be for a minimum of 24 consecutive months or the period for which ordered to be completed under special circumstances; for example, death on active duty, or any active duty during the Persian Gulf War qualifies for this benefit.
 In addition, members of the Reserve and the Army and Air National Guard who die while performing, or as a result of performing, active duty for training or are entitled to retirement pay subsequent to October 27, 1992; all persons, including Reservists and National Guard members having 20 years of qualifying service for the purpose of receiving retired pay or are eligible for retired pay, but are under 60 years of age; Commissioned officers of the Public Health Service and the National Oceanic and Atmospheric Administration; Merchant Mariners and certain other categories of individuals who participated in wartime activities whose service has been classified as active duty by the Secretary of the Air Force in accordance with Public Law 95-202 may also be eligible.
-Spouses and certain other dependents of those eligible for a headstone or marker and buried in a national, State or post cemetery are also eligible.
+Spouses and certain other dependents of those eligible for a headstone or marker and buried in a national, State or military/post cemetery are also eligible.

 Credentials/Documentation